Guide for First Time Visitors

 January 1st January 15th February 15th March 1st May 12th May 1st May 15th June 15th July 1st September 12th September 1st September 15th October 15th November 1st January 12th

-These dates have been good for more than nineteen years -- so now you know that Pearl Harbor Day comes more than just once a year!
+These dates have been good for more than twenty-two years -- so now you know that Pearl Harbor Day comes more than just once a year!
 Note: Quick Rounds are held at the convenience of the GM unless a player pro-actively signs up.

 I don't have the space to keep a board up for four months.
 Are there any computer aides?

 Yes.
 The default for these tournaments is VASSAL, so I recommend using it first.
-There are links to all of the computer aides from the main page -- including an installation and introductory guide for VASSAL.
+There are links to all of the computer aides from the main page -- including tutorial videos for VASSAL.
 There are also VITP modules available for Wargame Processor (WGP), Aide de Camp II (ADC2), and Cyberboard as well as a text file.
 Players can agree to use any of these mediums of exchange that they wish; however, when players can't agree, VASSAL is used.

 Why are there so many options and different tournament brackets?